 RESIDENCE HALL ADVISORY BOARD

-The purpose of the Resident Committee is to assist the Housing and Residence Life staff with addressing resident needs and interests.
+The purpose of the Resident Committee is to assist the Housing and Residence Life staff with addressing resident needs and interests and provide leadership and programming opportunities to resident students.
 Membership is open to all resident students.
 Student representatives from each building are elected by their peers and they provide feedback to the Housing and Residence Life staff.

 Please direct questions and comments about the Student Handbook to email@example.com.